dario-marvin/MasterMind/README.md

   <img src="https://github.com/dario-marvin/MasterMind/blob/master/MM2.png">
 </p>

-2. The symbol ⬡  means one color is in the combination at the right place, while ⬢  means a color is in the combination, but at the wrong place.
+2. The response symbol ⬢ means one color is in the combination at the right place, while ⬡ means a color is in the combination, but at the wrong place.

 <p align="center">
   <img src="https://github.com/dario-marvin/MasterMind/blob/master/MM4.png">